Get monthly email updates when I add new resources to our Family Action Toolkits

-[Image Descriptions: Feature of an inner page of The Nian Monster by Wang & Chau, featuring an energetic cyclone of dragon dancers surrounding a pleased-looking, but bloodthirsty Nian monser sitting on a throne of fireworks.
+[Image Description: Illustration from The Nian Monster by Wang & Chau, featuring an energetic cyclone of dragon dancers surrounding a pleased and bloodthirsty Nian sitting on a throne of fireworks.
 Behind the Nian, a clever little girl prepares to light the firecrackers.]

 In this post: Stereotype-free (and amazing) picture books celebrating the Lunar New Year

 Xingling from The Nian Monster is the kick-ass Asian hero I’ve been searching for my whole life.

 Growing up, I had ZERO kick-ass feminine Asian heroes.
 We had:

 - Meek Aja from Jem

 - Zany Claudia stuffing her face through The Babysitters Club

 - A light brown barbie doll with black hair and a European bone structure (I think she was supposed to be Hawaiian?)

 - And Deedee from the cheesy band, The Party.